9 Herbs To Start Your Holistic Medicine Cabinet + Healing Tea Recipe

 Healing effects:

-Used for digestive problems, nausea and vomiting, colds, flus, headaches, pain and inflammation, and painful menstruation.
-The ancient Greeks and Romans used it to treat intestinal parasites.
+Used for digestion imbalances, nausea and vomiting, colds, flus, headaches, inflammation, and painful menstruation cycles.
+The ancient Greeks and Romans used ginger to treat intestinal parasites as well!

 How to use: